pradeepiyer/ray-mcp/README.md

 - `start_ray` - Start a new Ray cluster with head node and optional worker nodes
 - `connect_ray` - Connect to an existing Ray cluster
 - `stop_ray` - Stop the current Ray cluster
-- `cluster_status` - Get comprehensive cluster status
+- `cluster_info` - Get comprehensive cluster information including status, resources, nodes, and worker status
-- `cluster_resources` - Get resource usage information
-- `cluster_nodes` - List all cluster nodes
-- `worker_status` - Get detailed status of worker nodes

 ### Job Operations
 - `submit_job` - Submit a new job to the cluster